Radio Aire

 Radio Aire was an Independent Local Radio station, serving Leeds and West Yorkshire.

-The station was merged and relaunched as Greatest Hits Radio Yorkshire, as part of a rebrand, on 1 September 2020.
+The station was merged and relaunched as Greatest Hits Radio West Yorkshire, as part of a rebrand, on 1 September 2020.

 History

 Radio Aire was launched at 6am on 1 September 1981 by breakfast presenter Graham Thornton – the first song played on air was Pilot of the Airwaves by Charlie Dore.
 The station's first news bulletin was read by Christa Ackroyd and in November 1982, she became the UK's first female radio news editor.

-In 1986, Radio Aire's VHF/FM frequency changed from 94.6 MHz to 96.3 FM.
+The station originally broadcast on 362m Medium Wave (828 kHz AM) and 94.6 VHF.
+In 1986, Radio Aire's VHF/FM frequency changed to 96.3 FM.

 Radio Aire's studios were based on Burley Road, overlooking Kirkstall Road, next to Yorkshire Television's headquarters – it was the first Independent Local Radio station to have purpose-built studios.
 In the late 1980s, the studios were used for The James Whale Radio Show, which was a late night TV show, broadcast on ITV, Radio Aire and Red Rose Radio.

 On 17 July 1990, Radio Aire split frequencies, forming Aire FM and Magic 828.
 In 1992, the name was changed to Radio Aire FM and to 96.3 Aire FM in 1995.
 A change of format in 1996 saw another station name change to The New 96.3 Aire FM before The New was dropped in 1998.
 By March 2001, Radio Aire had reverted to its original name.

 The station together with Magic 828 was bought by EMAP in 1995 and it became part of their Big City Network of stations.
-It has maintained a generic branding with sister stations across Northern England since about 2000.
+It maintained a generic branding with sister stations across Northern England from 1999.
 Following the acquisition of EMAP Radio in 2008, the station was owned and operated by Bauer Radio as part of its 'Big City Network' (later known as 'Bauer City 1', and latterly, the Hits Radio Network).

 By the time of the station's closure, most of Radio Aire's output consisted of networked programming – with local output reduced to a four-hour breakfast show on weekdays, alongside hourly local news bulletins, peak-time traffic updates and advertising.